sergiodxa/react-router-cloudflare-minimal/README.md

 # Minimal React Router Cloudflare Workers Template

 This is a minimal template for building React applications with React Router and Cloudflare Workers.
-It includes server-side rendering, hot module replacement, and TypeScript by default.
+It includes server-side rendering, hot module replacement, TypeScript, and middleware by default.

 ## Getting Started